-- 6. Understand the concept of statistical power and its relationship to effect size, sample size and Type I and II error. - 7.
-Understand the difference between "effect size" and "statistical significance."

-- 8. Be able to conduct a power analysis for a variety of statistical models using G-Power software. - 9.
-Be able to determine appropriate sample size estimates for a variety of statistical models. - 10.
-Be able to write a scientifically supportable sample size estimate for a grant proposal or dissertation.
+- 1. Describe the concept of statistical power and its relationship to effect size, sample size and Type I and II error. - 2.
+Explain the difference between "effect size" and "statistical significance." - 3.
+Conduct a power analysis for a variety of statistical models using G-Power software. - 4.
+Determine appropriate sample size estimates for a variety of statistical models. - 5.
+Write a scientifically supportable sample size estimate for a grant proposal or dissertation.